GJSayers/hobo-hatch-b2b/README.md

 # Hobo & Hatch B2B Ordering Portal

 * This ordering portal is created for the fourth and final project on the Full Stack Developer Diploma with Code Institute.
 * The project encompasses the languages and frameworks that I have been using throughout the course, and in particular HTML5, CSS3 & Javascript as frontend tools, using Bootstrap as a frontend framework.
-The backend is created with Python, sqlite3 and Django and deployed on Heroku at which point the database used is postgres.
+The backend is created with Python, sqlite3 and Django and deployed on Heroku at which point the database used is Postgres.
 * The project is based on a real life spec to design a wholesale / B2B ordering portal for retail & wholesale clothing and accessories brand Hobo & Hatch.
 The project is delivered at this stage as an MVP, with future features and implementations expected in V2.

 ## Strategy